Frequently Asked Questions (FAQ)

 - I am a transfer student.
 Can I still do research at Binghamton University?

 - I have been invited to join the FRI program starting in Fall 2014, but I am planning to defer.
 Can I still participate?

 5. Open House and Registration

 New freshmen can participate in FRI.
 For the pilot year, students are invited via e-mail to the program through the Office of Undergraduate Admissions.

 If you missed this freshman experience, consider applying for the Summer Research Immersion (SRI) program.

-Admissions will invite a diverse population of incoming Harpur students who indicated interest in the STEM fields, and those students who are undecided.
+Admissions will invite a diverse population of incoming Harpur and Watson students who indicated interest in the STEM fields, and those students who are undecided.
 Students are chosen for having high academic merit and a possible interest in research.

 FRI is a three-semester program.
 All FRI students take a Research Methods course the first semester of their freshman year.
 During the second semester of freshmen year and first semester of sophomore year, courses are specific to the stream, and students conduct research.

 1. Receive an e-mail invite from BU Admissions Office.

 2. Using the link provided in the invitation, access the online form, complete it and submit.
 You will be asked to rank your preference in streams on the form.